Future Work

 No alt text provided for this image

-But, as discussed last week, managers may have great intentions, but they don't always have the time or the ideas to drive engagement and build strong cultures.
-We must support them and ensure Engagement is a Shared Mission for the Whole Company.
+But, as discussed last week, managers may have great intentions, but they don't always have the time or the ideas to drive employee engagement and build strong cultures.

 You can (re)read the article for the whole story, but to summarize: